Dragan-Manevski/Decision-Tree-Spine_Surgery/README.md

     - 5.8 Tree visualization
     - 5.9 GridSearchCV
       - 5.9.1 Create the Grid of parameters
-      - 5.9.2 Create the GridSearchCV model (Re-create the Decision Trees Classifier model)
+      - 5.9.2 Create the GridSearchCV model (Re-create the Decision Tree Classifier model)
-      - 5.9.3 Train / fit the GridSearchCV model (Re-train / Re-fit the Decision Trees Classifier model)
+      - 5.9.3 Train / fit the GridSearchCV model (Re-train / Re-fit the Decision Tree Classifier model)
-      - 5.9.4 Predictions from the GridSearchCV model (Re-predictions from the Decision Trees Classifier model) on Testing data
+      - 5.9.4 Predictions from the GridSearchCV model (Re-predictions from the Decision Tree Classifier model) on Testing data
-      - 5.9.5 Evaluate the GridSearchCV model (Re-evaluate the Decision Trees Classifier model) on Testing data
+      - 5.9.5 Evaluate the GridSearchCV model (Re-evaluate the Decision Tree Classifier model) on Testing data
         - 1. Classification report
         - 2. Confusion matrix